ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-15-how-backend-software-should-retry-on-failures.md

 Some things can go wrong: a network blip might happen, the remote database can be overloaded by incoming requests, a query can reveal some bug in the DBMS and crash it, your data can be out of order on that side because of some reason, and so on.

 Microservice architecture encourages cross-process communications over the network.
-Now your service asks another one for its configuration, which is stored somewhere in the database.
+Now your service asks another one for its configuration, that is stored somewhere in the database.
 You should prepare the software to non-deterministic failures which might occur during the data transfer.
 And not only then.

 In the blog post, we will look into some common failures which can be solved with proper retrying.
 The basic ideas are described using Python, but experience with the language is not required for understanding.